Skip Navigation

 • A pulmonary embolism occurs when a clot breaks off the vein and travels to the lungs, blocking the blood supply.

 VTE can be fatal and can cause lifelong disability.
 Early intervention is crucial.
 At Wellstar North Fulton, the heart care team was an early adopter of a groundbreaking treatment for VTE, which uses a catheter to remove the clot.
-The healthcare provider inserts the catheter through the groin and navigates it to the clot for treatment.
+The clinician inserts the catheter through the groin and navigates it to the clot for treatment.

 Wellstar North Fulton continues to receive referrals from around the region for this procedure and is one of the highest volume hospitals for VTE care in metro Atlanta.